mgrosmaninho/mgrosmaninho/README.md

 ---

 ## Hi there 👋
-### I'm Manuel Gomes Rosmaninho.
-I am a community guy who loves tech and Mainframes
+### I am a community guy who loves tech and Mainframes
 ---

 ### Languages and Tools